CCastelltort/personal-portfolio/README.md

   - Use of reusable components to help maintain consistent layout and reduce code duplication

 **Contact Form with EmailJS**:
   - Integrated contact form allowing visitors to send messages easily directly from the website

+## 🚀 Deployment
+This project is deployed on **Vercel**, with automatic CI/CD configured:
+- Pushes to `main` trigger production deployments
+- Pull requests generate preview deployments for testing
+- Environment variables (e.g., EmailJS keys) are securely managed via Vercel’s dashboard